jyalim/python-comp-math/episodes/05-numpy.md

 This next example would have been counter productive to introduce prior to NumPy, as it is an exhausting exercise to even generate two-dimensional lists in vanilla Python.
-However, it's much simpler with Numpy.
+However, it's much simpler with NumPy.
 For instance, to generate a four-by-four of uniformly random numbers in $(0,1)$:

 ```python